Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 Frequently Asked Questions

-What is the FDA warning about Lamictal and Stevens-Johnson Syndrome?
+What is the FDA warning regarding Lamictal and Stevens-Johnson Syndrome?

-The FDA has issued a boxed warning stating that life-threatening serious rashes, including Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis (TEN), and rash-related death have been caused by lamotrigine (Lamictal).
-The warning advises immediate discontinuation at the first sign of rash unless clearly not drug-related (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The FDA has issued a boxed warning stating that lamotrigine (Lamictal) can cause life-threatening serious rashes, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis, and rash-related death.
+The warning emphasizes that the risk is higher in pediatric patients, with coadministration of valproate, and when recommended initial doses or dose escalations are exceeded (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).

 What are the risk factors for developing SJS from Lamictal?